offconvex/offconvex.github.io/_posts/2016-10-12-gradient-descent-learns-dynamical-systems.md

 ## Control theory, polynomial roots, and Pac-Man

 A linear dynamical system $(A,B,C,D)$ is equivalent to the system $(TAT^{-1}, TB, CT^{-1}, D)$ for any invertible matrix $T$ in terms of the behavior of the outputs.
-Consequently, in its unrestricted parameterization, the objective function cannot have a unique optimum.
+A little thought shows therefore that in its unrestricted parameterization the objective function cannot have a unique optimum.
 A common way of removing this redundancy is to impose a canonical form.
 Almost all non-degenerate system admit the *controllable canonical form*, defined as

 $$A\; = \;
     \left[ \begin{array}{ccccc} 0 & 1 & 0 & \cdots & 0 \newline 0 & 0 & 1 & \cdots & 0 \newline